This guide will help you learn how to get out of survival mode from childhood trauma using these 9 scientifically proven trauma therapy approaches.

 * Working through difficult emotions

-* Taking responsibility of your life and believing that you have the capacity to shape the course of your life
+* Taking responsibility for your life and believing that you have the capacity to shape the course of your life

 * Supporting your physical health through exercise, proper diet, and good sleep quality